(This article was published on 30 March 2020 and updated on 23 May 2025)

 If information affecting the values of assets and liabilities becomes available after the reporting date, then insurers will need to distinguish between events that provide evidence of conditions that existed at the reporting date (adjusting events) and those that are indicative of conditions that arose after the reporting date (non-adjusting events).
 [IAS 10.3, 8, 10]

-Life and health insurers need to monitor external events that may affect mortality or morbidity rates, financial assumptions and policyholder behaviours.
+Life-and-health insurers need to monitor external events that may affect mortality or morbidity rates, financial assumptions and policyholder behaviours.
 External events may give rise to new and emerging trends whose ultimate effects are uncertain.
-These insurers will have to assess whether they need to revise their assumptions at the reporting date.
+Health insurers might experience elevated claims when tariffs affect imported pharmaceuticals or medical devices, or if supply chain challenges arise.

 Reinsurers will need to respond to losses ceded by direct insurers and perform similar evaluations.
 For some specialised reinsurers, this could have a major impact.